Siege of Chernihiv: Russian withdrawal

-On 31 March, the Ukrainian Army recaptured the M01 highway connecting Kyiv and Chernihiv, ending the siege.
-The Mayor reported the first quiet night since the war began.
+On 31 March, the Ukrainian army recaptured a main road connecting Kyiv and Chernihiv, ending the siege, according to David Axe, citing Twitter users.
+Chaus and the city's deputy mayor reported that 31 March marked the first quiet night since the war began.

 On 1 April, Ukraine claimed that Russian forces were withdrawing from the Chernihiv region.
-On 2 April, the Ukrainian Army reportedly recaptured the village of Shestovytsia, having earlier retaken the village of Sloboda.
+On 31 March, the Ukrainian army reportedly recaptured the village of Shestovytsia, having retaken the village of Sloboda on 30 March.
+The 58th Brigade's recapture of Sloboda forced the Russians to withdraw from Lukashivka to avoid encirclement; Ukrainian forces entered Lukashivka by 31 March.
+By 2 April, Ukrainian forces had taken the settlements of Mykhailo-Kotsiubynske, Yahidne, Ivanivka and Zolotynka.

-On 3 April, the Ukrainian Army recaptured the villages of Kolychivka, Yahidne and Ivanivka, as Governor Chaus stated that the Russian military left Chernihiv Oblast, but that it had planted mines in many areas.
+By 3 April, the Ukrainian army had recaptured the village of Kolychivka. as Governor Chaus stated that the Russian military left Chernihiv Oblast, but that it had planted mines in many areas.
 On 5 April, Russia completed their withdrawal from the Chernihiv Oblast, conclusively ending fighting in the region.

+The discovery of abandoned Russian army uniforms in Yahidne, Ladynka, and Zolotynka led Nikoliuk to conclude that Russian forces had changed into civilian clothing and gone into hiding.
+Russian soldiers hiding out in villages in the region were periodically discovered by the National Guard of Ukraine in the aftermath of the hostilities.